 Pascale Monvoisin is one of my favorite French jewelry brands!
-For ten years, Pascale Monvoisin has been designing pieces of jewelry, each which have a unique soul of their own, inspired by her travels, her personal discoveries, and her passionately French soul.
+For ten years, Pascale Monvoisin has been designing pieces of jewelry, each of which has a unique soul of its own, inspired by her travels, her personal discoveries, and her passionately French soul.
 Designed one by one in her Paris studio, every piece is then produced in India, in Jaipur, in the workshop where Pascale Monvoisin’s adventure into creativity was born.
 Pascale Monvoisin creates her jewelry like an artist paints a masterpiece.
 With subtle, nuanced touches and no fear of imperfections.
 For Pascale, beauty is born in irregularity, imperfect symmetry, and the mark of the human hand.

 5. Aurélie Bidermann

 The jewelry designer Aurélie Bidermann launched her eponym brand in 2004.
 Her jewelry has long been described as the ideal way to complement the unique style and charm of the interminably chic Parisian woman.
 She embodies le charme à la française with fun jewelry she sets with colored stones.
 With her degree in gemology and artful background, she manages to bring together effortless concepts that shape a smart, sophisticated, and chic look.
 Blending iconic and classical pieces with bold and modern ones, she redefines French style to mean casual and elegant without unnecessary flamboyance.

 Douze Paris is a responsible and slow jewelry brand, born in 2017, and imagined by the designer Hermine Sacau.
 The jewels are made of 18-carat recycled gold and the stones are carefully selected.
 They are handmade in their Parisian workshops.
 The designs are meant to be timeless, but always with a slight twist to be the same as no one else and feel unique.